BilalWarraich/Sales-Task-Backend/README.md

   mix test test/movies_web/controllers/movie_controller_test.exs

-  UNZIP AND PLACE THE CSV FILES IN:
+  UNZIP AND PLACE THE CSV FILES IN THE FOLLOWING DIRECTORY FOR SEEDING:

-  priv/repo/Data
+         ---> priv/repo/Data

   Use NGROK to connect with frontend

-install ngrok
+          1)install ngrok

- ngrok http 4000
+          2)ngrok http 4000

- you will get a link use that from front end.
+           you will get a link, use that from front end.

- ALSO there is a postman collection in the repo to test just the backend
+ ----->ALSO there is a postman collection in the repo to test just the backend

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.